rl27/Mercator/README.md

 <hr>

-To run the Flask server (which is used to query an ImageSampler object), simply run the following:
+To run the Flask server (which is used to query the generative model), simply run the following:
 ```
 python runserver.py 5555
 ```